tuxedocomputers/tuxedo-keyboard/README.md

 - <a href="#modes">Modes</a>

 # Description <a name="description"></a>
-TUXEDO Computers Kernel Module for keyboard backlighting.
+TUXEDO Computers kernel module drivers for keyboard, keyboard backlight & general hardware I/O

-Additions
-- Sysfs interface to control the brightness, mode, color, on/off state
-- DKMS Ready
-- Full RGB Color Support
+Features
+- Driver for Fn-keys
+- Sysfs control of brightness/color/mode for most TUXEDO keyboards (note: white backlight only models are currently not supported)
-- WMI Support for FN-Keys
+- Hardware I/O driver for TUXEDO Control Center

+Modules included in this package
+- tuxedo-keyboard
+- tuxedo-io
+- clevo-wmi
+- clevo-acpi

 # Building and Install <a name="building"></a>